 It is also not captured by one datapoint.
 Lending surveys, issuance activity, spread behavior, default expectations, dealer balance-sheet capacity, and refinancing conditions each show part of the picture.
 The best interpretation looks at whether credit channels remain operational across time, institutions, and borrower types.

-That is why a credit crunch is best understood as a structural condition rather than a single market move.
-It describes a system in which the machinery of credit transmission is no longer working with normal breadth or reliability, and where scarcity of financing capacity begins to matter more than ordinary risk differentiation.
+A credit crunch is therefore best understood as a structural condition rather than a single market move.
+It describes a system in which the machinery of credit transmission no longer operates with normal breadth or reliability, and where scarcity of financing capacity begins to matter more than ordinary risk differentiation.

 FAQ